HOME Kansai Osaka Osaka Suburbs Osaka's Best Kept Secret for Autumn Foliage: Hoshida Park's Hoshi-no-Buranko Bridge

 ▲ The people crossing it looked so small.

-The Star Swing, at an elevation of 180 meters, is a wooden planked pedestrian suspension bridge about 280 meters long and about 50 meters above the ground.
-This is one of the largest pedestrian suspension bridges having wooden planking in the country!
+The Star Swing, perched at an elevation of 180 meters, is a wooden-planked pedestrian suspension bridge stretching about 280 meters and soaring roughly 50 meters above the ground.
+It’s one of the largest suspension bridges with wooden planking in the entire country!

 ▲ The planks often had 1-centimeter wide spaces between them.